-The story ends by saying, “And Jesus grew in wisdom and stature, and in favor with God and man.”
+The story ends by saying, “And Jesus grew in wisdom and stature, and in divine and human favor.”
 This shows that Jesus did indeed learn and grow.
 He was not merely some static “Son of God born from eternity” popped out onto this earth from some supposed pre-existing “second Person of the Trinity.”

 “Exinanition” and “Glorification”

 In traditional translations of Swedenborg’s writings, the technical terms for these two alternating states of Jesus’ consciousness are “exinanition” (Latin: exinanitio) and “glorification” (Latin: glorificatio).

 “Exinanition” literally means “emptying out.”
 It is reflected in many Bible passages and prophecies, such as this well-known passage in Isaiah:

 Therefore I will give him a portion among the great,

 and he will divide the spoils with the strong,

 because he poured out his life unto death,

 The “pouring out” or “emptying out” that Jesus did was the emptying out of his finite human substance and heredity from Mary.
 This emptying out created space within himself so that he could be “glorified” by having that finite humanity replaced with an infinite Divine Humanity, step by step, until the process was completed at the time of his crucifixion, resurrection, and ascension.
 At that time, Jesus’ “I” fully merged with the Divine “I.” There was no longer any separation between the Son and the Father; they had become fully one.